Buck Showalter: Arizona Diamondbacks (1998–2000)

-In November 1995, Showalter was approached to manage an expansion team that would begin play in 1998.
-Named the Arizona Diamondbacks, Showalter was interested in taking a more active role in developing the eventual roster, complete with a $7 million contract for seven years.
+In November 1995, Showalter was approached to manage the Arizona Diamondbacks, an expansion team that would begin play in 1998.
+Showalter was interested in taking a more active role in developing the eventual roster, complete with a $7 million contract for seven years.
 He had a handshake deal with the team, but Yankees owner George Steinbrenner made one last ditch effort to his home in Florida about wanting him back (Joe Torre had been tapped to manage for the moment).
 Showalter elected to honor his agreement with Arizona.
 In the Diamondbacks' first season (1998), Showalter managed the team to a 65–97 record, but following numerous off-season player acquisitions, which included Randy Johnson, Armando Reynoso, Todd Stottlemyre, Luis Gonzalez, Tony Womack, and Steve Finley, Showalter managed the 1999 team to a 100–62 record and the National League West title, making them the fastest expansion team in MLB history to win a division title.
 They lost in the NLDS to the New York Mets.
 After the team regressed to an 85–77 record in 2000, the Diamondbacks fired Showalter on October 1, 2000, with the team citing a need for a "lighter touch" as compared to the disciplinarian approach by Showalter.
 He had a three-year record of 250–236.
 Just as the Yankees did after replacing him, the Diamondbacks, managed by Bob Brenly, won the World Series the following year.